Nimus-oes/react-world-ranks/README.md

 ### 5. Component Prop Types

-These interfaces define the props passed between components, promoting type-safe communication across the app.
-Most are composed using the custom types listed above.
+These interfaces specify the props exchanged between components, ensuring type-safe communication throughout the application.
+Most are composed using the custom types defined earlier.

 ```tsx
 export interface CountryProp {